 Take an empty bottle and place it on the table as shown in figure 13.
 Place a cotton ball just inside its mouth.
 Now try to blow air on the ball to send it into the bottle, and then try the activity with bottles of different sizes.
-Throw blowing air.
+Throw a challenge to your friends whether they can send the cotton ball inside the bottle by blowing air.
 Are you surprised?
 Why did this happen?
 Think about it and discuss with your friends.